RobIrizarry/newzdash/README.md

 - ensure that the php5-svn module is installed, on ubuntu/debian you can install with 'sudo apt-get install php5-svn'.
 NewzDash will function without this but you will not see version information.
-- clone the git repository: 'git clone git@github.com:tssgery/newzdash.git'
+- clone the git repository: 'git clone git@github.com:tssgery/newzdash.git /var/www/newzdash'
-- Configure apache or nginx to server newzdash at port of your choosing (I prefer 8080)
+- Configure your web server to either: Run NewzDash on a subdomain (ref #1), or run NewzDash in a sub folder (ref #2)
-- Access NewzDash via your browser at http://hostname:port
+- Access NewzDash via your browser and start the install process
-- The first time you bring up NewzDash, it will redirect you to the configuration page.
--- You need to specify the directy where NewzNab is installed so that NewzDash can find the NewzNab config.php file

 ToDo